 - There may be bad press about a customer service issue.

-- A major transformation program may be going on.
+- A significant transformation program may be going on.

 - The CEO may be talking about certain things, such as engagement or transparency.
 CEOs always have a hot topic at any point in time.

 So figure out where the fires are, where things are intense, where things are important.
-Reflect on them and think about how a Knowledge Café could help in these situations by gaining a better understanding of the issue, people’s different perspectives, or breaking down silos.
+Reflect on them and consider how a Knowledge Café could help in these situations by fostering a better understanding of the issue, people’s different perspectives, or breaking down silos.

 If it is of help, obtain support from more senior management and capture the outcomes.